 WHY IT'S IMPORTANT

-Christ Episcopal Church is the oldest original standing church in Smithfield’s Historic District and has served the community for 188 years.
+Christ Episcopal Church is the oldest original standing church in Smithfield’s Historic District and has served the community for almost 200 years.
 During the 1700s, the lot now occupied by Christ Episcopal Church was owned by the town’s founder Arthur Smith IV.
-In 1832 the property was acquired by Mallory Moore Todd, son of shipping magnate Captain Mallory Todd.
-Todd donated the property to the congregants of St. Luke’s Church, five miles east, to build a Protestant Episcopal Church within the town of Smithfield.
+Early in the 19th century, the property was acquired by Mallory Todd, a well-known shipping magnate, and the gentleman who developed the Smithfield Ham as a product to export.
+Mallory Todd gave the property to his son, Mallory Moore Todd who donated the property to the congregants of St. Luke’s Church, four miles south, to build a Protestant Episcopal Church within the town of Smithfield.

 An existing brick structure on the lot became the foundation.
-In 1858 the building was enlarged to add a sanctuary and contains numerous historically and architecturally significant elements including areas of brick and oyster shell mortar predating the church’s construction, and stained glass windows from world-renowned art glass studios including Tiffany & Co. that were installed between 1892 and 1910.
+In 1858 the building was enlarged to add a sanctuary and contains numerous historically and architecturally significant elements including areas of brick and oyster shell mortar, and stained glass windows from world-renowned art glass studios including Tiffany & Co. that were installed between 1892 and 1910.

-Christ Church parishioners staff and support many vital community programs including Souper Saturday, Mission of Hope, Samaritan’s Purse and the COP Food Bank.
-The church houses a concert quality grand piano and serves as a venue for the Sundays at Four classical concert series, hosting performances by exceptional teen musicians and other nationally and internationally recognized artists.
+Christ Church parishioners and staff support many vital community programs including Souper Saturday, Angel Tree Christmas gifts, Local Blood Drive, and the COP Food Bank.
+The church houses a concert quality grand piano and serves as a venue for the Sundays at Four classical concert series, hosting performances by exceptional teen musicians and nationally and internationally recognized artists.

-The exterior walls of the CEC sanctuary—designated as a Landmark in the Smithfield Historic District—have structural instabilities, that are in turn compromising the stained glass windows.
-Parts of the underlying brick and mortar foundation are crumbling.
-Roof trusses need to be repaired.
-Framework around some of the windows, particularly the multi-section “Life of Christ” window, has deteriorated badly, and the windows themselves require maintenance.
-The wood parquet floor also needs restoration.
-Last year remedies were identified in a structural evaluation prepared by the firm of Sinclair Pratt Cameron PC, located in Virginia Beach.
+The exterior walls of the CEC sanctuary—designated as a Landmark in the Smithfield Historic District—had structural instabilities that in turn compromised the stained glass windows.
+Parts of the underlying brick and mortar foundation were crumbling.
+Roof trusses needed to be repaired.
+Framework around some of the windows, particularly the multi-section “Life of Christ” window, had deteriorated, and the windows themselves required maintenance.
+Remedies were identified in a structural evaluation prepared by the firm of Sinclair Pratt Cameron PC, located in Virginia Beach.

-Priority A measures, required to stabilize the structure, will be completed by C W Brinkley, Inc. of Suffolk in 2020.
-These measures include:
+Priority A measures, required to stabilize the structure, were completed by C W Brinkley, Inc. of Suffolk in 2020.
+These measures included:

-Priority B tasks for preservation of the exterior are to be completed in 2021.
+Priority B tasks for preservation of the exterior was completed in 2021.

-During construction, our stained glass windows will be restored by Epiphany Studio of Middletown, Virginia.
+During construction, stained glass windows were restored by Epiphany Studios of Middletown, Virginia.